 Half of his life in lockdown

-Me holding Arthur to the window.
+Me holding my son to the window.
 He has spent half of his life hearing us clap for key workers each week.

 In what ways has the coronavirus pandemic changed the way you use your home?

 With our baby being new to the world we've had to try to find fun ways to make our flat entertaining for him.
 All rooms are filled with as much colour and music as we can.

 We have a small outside area where we have hung colourful bunting and interesting things for him to look at.

 We realised that he has spent half of his life in lockdown.
 He hasn't been able to see his grandparents or aunties/uncles since he was about one month old.